-Q: Am I eligible to participate in a dependent care FSA (DCFSA)?
+Q: Am I eligible to participate in a DCFSA?

-A: You are eligible for this benefit if your employer offers the plan and you have a dependent (whose expenses are eligible) who requires care to enable you to work.
-In addition, you must meet one of the following eligibility criteria:

-- · You are unmarried - Your spouse works, is a full-time student, is actively seeking work or is disabled (incapable of self-care) - You are divorced or legally separated and have custody of your child even though your former spouse may claim the child for income tax purposes.
-Your dependent care FSA (DCFSA) can be used to pay for eligible child care services provided during the period the child resides with you.
+- A: You are eligible for this benefit if your employer offers the plan and you have a dependent (whose expenses are eligible) who requires care to enable you to work.
+In addition, you must meet one of the following eligibility criteria: - · You are unmarried. - · Your spouse works, is a full-time student, is actively seeking work or is disabled. - You are divorced or legally separated and have custody of your child even though your former spouse may claim the child for income tax purposes.
+Your DCFSA can be used to pay for eligible child care services provided during the period the child resides with you.